Table of Contents

 From ANT:

-to some mydir/myfile
+session.out.file to some mydir/myfile value.

 From command line:

-to some mydir/myfile
+session.out.file to some mydir/myfile value.

 EMMA property lookup order.
 Because of multiple ways to specify the same EMMA property, it is necessary to document the exact property lookup mechanism in order to disambiguate potential conflicts.
 The following lists all possible property lookup layers, in the order from the least specific to the most specific (in other words, later definitions override earlier definitions):